 Companies need to keep improving the skills of their employees.
+Setting clear learning objectives can help ensure that training aligns with the skills and knowledge that learners need to acquire.
 Without ongoing training and learning, workers fall behind which hurts the company over time.
-However many workplace training programs seem not to make much difference back on the job.
+However many workplace training programs seem to have limited impact back on the job.
 Employees take some courses but are not using new knowledge and skills at work.

 This article provides simple, practical tips to help workplace training drive bigger changes in the business impact of learning and development.
 These tips center around aligning training to key business objectives, making the learning relevant to real work tasks, increasing access to more employees faster through technology, and measuring the impact on metrics the business cares about.